Kartones/flask-calendar/README.md

 Authentication works using werkzeug SimpleCache for storage, which means if the application runs with more than one thread you'll get into problems.
 Run it with a single process uwsgi or similar.

 HTML inputs are favoring HTML5 ones instead of fancy jquery-like plugins to reduce support and increase mobile compatibility.

-Overall, lessons learned:

-- Next project will be Django.
-What I win in speed building the routing and views, I lose then building forms and validations.
-- I suck at CSS so I'll stick to Bootstrap/Foundation.
-This time what I did works but I've spent more time fighting with CSS than building code.
-- I'll give a try next time to turbolinks, to trully try to avoid javascript for tiny projects.
-- Introduce tests (including application ones) from the beginning, at least for critical paths always pays off.
-At least next project can benefit from the docker setup (with pytest, mypy, flake8 and coverage).

 ## Requirements